Veterans Major Capital Works Grant Program

 Once submitted, you'll receive an auto generated email with an application number you can use as a reference.
 Please quote this number in all correspondence relating to your application.

-- The grant applications will be assessed in the two months after the closing date
+- The grant applications will be assessed in the 2 months after the closing date.

 Capital Works Majors 2018/19